10 of the World's Most Expensive Beers

 6. Schorschbräu's Schorschbock 57

-Released last October, Schorschbock 57 claims to be the strongest beer in the world.
+Released in 2011, Schorschbock 57 claims to be the strongest beer in the world.
 According to Master brewer Georg Tscheuschner, a higher proof beer would violate Germany's 500-year-old Beer Purity Law.
 Schorschbräu only made 36 bottles, and each carries a price tag of €200.
 Tasters say the 115 proof bock is smoky and nutty, with hints of raisins and, obviously, alcohol.
 The folks at ratebeer.com gave it a paltry 20/100.